 It may also result in high pavement maintenance costs.
 Repeated overloads may lead to the following effects on aircraft operations:

 Airport pavement evaluations are necessary to assess the ability of an existing pavement to support different types, weights, or volumes of aircraft traffic.
-They are also critical in assisting airport owners with making a decision with regards to the most applicable PCN and acceptable pavement overloads.
+They are also critical in assisting airport owners with making a decision with regard to the most applicable PCN and acceptable pavement overloads.

 The load carrying capacity of existing bridges, culverts, storm water drains, and other structures should also be considered in these evaluations.
 Evaluations may be also necessary to determine the condition of existing pavements for use in the planning or design of improvements to the airport.

 In Pavement Design, the task is to determine the pavement thickness (and composition) required to support a specified aircraft traffic scenario.
-The thickness is dependent upon the strength of the in-situ soil material (the subgrade), the strength of the pavement layers and the applied loading.
+The thickness is dependent upon the strength of the in-situ soil material (the

 In Pavement Evaluation, the pavement thickness and composition are known, and the task is to determine the traffic that can operate on the pavement.
-Again, the traffic is defined in terms of the allowable operations (operations per day, week, month or year) of a combination of aircraft types at a range of loads.
-Clearly for pavement evaluation, there is an extensive range of possible results because there can be a multitude of combinations of aircraft types, loads and frequency of operation.
+Again, the traffic is defined, in terms of the allowable operations (operations per day, week, month or year) of a combination of aircraft types at a range of loads.
+Clearly, for pavement evaluation, there is an extensive range of possible results because there can be a multitude of combinations of aircraft types, loads and frequency of operation.

-The challenge is therefore to be able to assess the relative damaging effect of any single aircraft type, at a specific load and frequency of operation, and then to be able to determine the cumulative damage caused by any such combinations.
+The challenge, therefore, is to be able to assess the relative damaging effect of any single aircraft type at a specific load and frequency of operation, and then to be able to determine the cumulative damage caused by any such combinations.